Kim Pate

 Kimberly Pate CM (born November 10, 1959) is a Canadian politician who has served as a senator from Ontario since November 10, 2016, sitting with the Independent Senators Group (ISG) caucus.
 Pate was appointed on the advice of Prime Minister Justin Trudeau.

 Background

-Pate graduated from Dalhousie Law School in 1984 with honours in the Clinical Law Programme and has completed post graduate work in the area of forensic mental health.
+Pate grew up in a military family and attended the University of Victoria, graduating with a Bachelor of Arts in 1980.
+She later graduated from Dalhousie Law School in 1984 with honours in the Clinical Law Programme and has completed post graduate work in the area of forensic mental health.
 In 2014, she was named a member of the Order of Canada for advocating on behalf of women who are marginalized, victimized or incarcerated, and for her research on women in the criminal justice system.
 Pate is a former executive director of the Canadian Association of Elizabeth Fry Societies.
 In 2011 she was a recipient of the Governor General's Award in Commemoration of the Persons Case.

 On October 31, 2016, it was announced that Prime Minister Justin Trudeau would recommend that she be appointed to the Senate of Canada.
 She will sit as an independent.
 Pate assumed office on November 10, 2016.